rust-unofficial/patterns/patterns/behavioural/command.md

 ## Description

-The basic idea of the Command pattern is separate out actions into its own objects and pass them as parameters.
+The basic idea of the Command pattern is to separate out actions into its own objects and pass them as parameters.